 In case the granularity is per PDU Session, the SMF gets the data volume of the PDU Session from UPF.
 The SMF performs the evaluation of the required KPIs would be a separate issue and will be described in other solutions.

-NOTE 6: UPF records the data volume per QoS Flow/per PDU session, this could be done by e.g., during the PDU Session Establishment/Modification procedure.
+NOTE 8: UPF records the data volume per QoS Flow/per PDU session, this could be done by e.g., during the PDU Session Establishment/Modification procedure.

+Editor’s Note: It is FFS whether extra information regarding energy consumption is needed to calculate the Energy Consumption or Energy Efficiency.

 10. The SMF responds the NEF with Nsmf_EnergyInformation_Exposure_Notify.
 The message includes the required Energy related information.
 Before responds to NEF, the SMF may further process the obtained information received in step 8 and step 9.
 Specifically:

 - In case the Desired granularity is per UE, the NEF aggregates the collected EC information of all the related SMF(s) of the UE.